 1. Teaches Children to Work as a Team

 Working as a team also shows your children what they should expect from any future romantic partner.
-It tells them that whether they are making a positive family decision or they are in an argument, mates should always work with each other, not against each other.
+It tells them that whether they are making a positive family decision or in an argument, mates should always work with each other, not against each other.

 2. Emotionally and Behaviorally Balanced

 Research shows that children whose parents are divorced are more likely to experience emotional and behavioral issues in the future.
-Children who are in unhappy households where parents argue regularly are more likely to have developmental problems.
+Children in unhappy households where parents argue regularly are more likely to have developmental problems.

 Research shows that being exposed to such an environment can cause poor behavior in children, such as avoidance, sulking, and withdrawing emotionally when faced with a problem.
 Those who grow up in hostile environments are also more likely to suffer from anxiety, stress, and anger issues.